amplitude/Amplitude-iOS/README.md

 This SDK will work with tvOS apps.
 Follow the same [setup instructions](https://github.com/amplitude/Amplitude-iOS#setup) for iOS apps.

-One thing to note: tvOS apps have limited persistent storage (much less than iOS apps), so for tvOS the SDK is configured to upload events immediately as they are logged (`eventUploadThreshold` is set to 1 by default for tvOS).
-This is so events are not saved to storage.
-It is assumed that Apple TV devices have a stable internet connection, so immediately uploading events is reasonable.
-If you wish to revert back to the iOS batching behavior, you can do so by changing `eventUploadThreshold` (which is set to 30 by default for iOS):
+One thing to note: tvOS apps do not have persistent storage (only temporary storage), so for tvOS the SDK is configured to upload events immediately as they are logged (`eventUploadThreshold` is set to 1 by default for tvOS).
+It is assumed that Apple TV devices have a stable internet connection, so uploading events immediately is reasonable.
+If you wish to revert back to the iOS batching behavior, you can do so by changing `eventUploadThreshold` (set to 30 by default for iOS):
 ``` objective-c
 [[Amplitude instance] setEventUploadThreshold:30];
 ```